buscaroli/nvim/README.md

 - ciw       : cut-out word deletes current word and get ready to type
 - C-V 5j I <text in here> ESC: add same text in current and next5 lines

+### Commands

-### Commands :TSPlaygroundToggle  shows the AST of the code in the editor (treesitter/playground)
+- TSPlaygroundToggle  : shows the AST of the code in the editor (treesitter/playground)